Summer is a Fun Time... Make it Safe Time, Too!

 - Use caution with outdoor grills when children are present.

 - Never depend on screens to keep children from falling out of windows.
-Install window guards in any room where young children spend time to prevent children from falling out of windows.
+Install window guards in any room where young children spend the time to prevent children from falling out of windows.

 - Limit sun exposure for kids and infants.